martynas3113/JS-words-analizer/README.md

 ## Project features
 - module design
 - javascript generated html content
-- Can take text from whole html document
+- can take text from whole html document
-- All parameters in separate folder
+- all parameters in separate folder